realGavin/due-diligence-agent/README.md

 # due-diligence-agent

-**An AI research team that reads a company's 10-K, researches open questions on the web, and writes an investment memo, and is structurally prevented from making things up.**
+**An AI research team that reads a company's 10-K, researches open questions on the web, and writes an investment memo.**

 ```bash
 ddagent NVDA COST ANET NKE BYND   # → memos/<TICKER>.md
 ```

 Three specialist agents analyze the filing.
 A red-team agent attacks their thesis, and a PM agent writes the memo.
-A research agent then answers the PM's open questions with live web search. **Every claim cites its evidence, and code rather than a prompt checks every citation and every number before the claim can move on.** The verdict comes from a scorecard computed in code, not from the model's mood.
+A research agent then answers the PM's open questions with live web search.
+Every claim cites its evidence, and code rather than a prompt checks every citation and every number before the claim can move on.
+The verdict comes from a scorecard computed in code, not from the model's mood.

 > Research triage, not investment advice.